 - Debt Control

-First rule of getting out of debt is to not go further into it.
-The most important reason for creation of a contingency fund is that it prevents you from getting entangled in a debt trap.
-If a major repair on your car is not covered under you car insurance, your credit card may seem like an easy option at the time.
+The first rule of getting out of debt is to not go further into it.
+The most important reason for the creation of a contingency fund is that it prevents you from getting entangled in a debt trap.
+If a major repair on your car is not covered under your car insurance, your credit card may seem like an easy option at the time.
 But if you don’t pay off the amount in full before the due date its high rate of interest will take a toll on your financial future.

 - Financial Goals/Investment protection

 When your contingency fund is in place, it means that you will not have to cover your emergencies from your goal-based long term investments.
 In other words, an emergency fund makes sure that emergencies are taken care of without taking a chunk out of the money you were investing for your child’s education.
 Moreover, since most long-term investments are parked in the high-risk high-return category, you might take a huge hit if you withdraw your investment on a particularly bad day at the financial markets.
 Also, investments from mutual funds are not instantly accessible – you might have to file paperwork and wait for a few days depending on the fund house.

 There are many conflicting views on this.
 Some say 3 months of living expenses is good enough for a contingency fund.
 Others say at least 6 months of expenses should be covered.
 Finally, some experts say 9 to 12 months of expenses should be in an emergency fund.

 The reason for so many different opinions is that one size doesn’t fit all.
 How much money one needs in a contingency will depend on one’s financial situation.